Keibert Ruiz Player Props: Nationals vs. Astros

-On Wednesday, Keibert Ruiz (.514 slugging percentage in past 10 games, including three home runs) and the Washington Nationals play the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 8:10 PM ET.
+Keibert Ruiz -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Houston Astros, with Cristian Javier on the mound, on June 15 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Astros.
+In his last game he had a one-hit showing (1-for-4) against the Astros.

 Keibert Ruiz Game Info & Props vs. the Astros